chauff/cse1500-web-transcripts/Lecture-8.md

 ## Learning goals

-- Describe the most common security issues in Web applications.
+- Describe the most common security issues in web applications.
 - Describe a number of basic attacks that can be executed against unsecured code.
-- Implement measures to protect a Web application against such attacks.
+- Implement measures to protect a web application against such attacks.

 ## Introduction

 Web applications are an attractive target for attackers for several reasons:

-They are open to attack from **different angles** as Web applications by definition rely on various software systems to run: an attacker can go after the **Web server** hosting the Web application, the **Web browser** displaying the application, the **Web application** itself if it is programmed without security in mind and of course the **user** is also a point of attack.
+They are open to attack from **different angles** as web applications by definition rely on various software systems to run: an attacker can go after the **web server** hosting the web application, the **web browser** displaying the application, the **web application** itself if it is programmed without security in mind and of course the **user** is also a point of attack.

-Successfully attacking a Web application with hundreds of thousands or millions of users offers a lot of potential gain.
+Successfully attacking a web application with hundreds of thousands or millions of users offers a lot of potential gain.
 And in effect, as we will see later, a single attack can be so severe that the company building and selling the application is forced out of business.

 On top of that, "*hacking*" does not longer require expert knowledge, as easy-to-use automated tools are available that test servers and applications for known vulnerabilities (e.g. [Wapiti](http://wapiti.sourceforge.net/), [w3af](http://w3af.org/)).

-When you develop a Web application you should always ask yourself the question *how can it be attacked?* and secure yourself against those attacks.
-While Web applications are relatively easy to develop thanks to all the tooling available today, they are difficult to secure as it requires a lot of technological understanding on the part of the developer to get this step right.
+When you develop a web application you should always ask yourself the question *how can it be attacked?* and secure yourself against those attacks.
+While web applications are relatively easy to develop thanks to all the tooling available today, they are difficult to secure as it requires a lot of technological understanding on the part of the developer to get this step right.

-Large-scale Web portals such as Facebook have partially "outsourced" the finding of security issues to so-called *white hat hackers* - people interested in security issues that instead of something illegal want to earn some money ([Facebook paid out millions by 2016](https://www.facebook.com/notes/facebook-bug-bounty/facebook-bug-bounty-5-million-paid-in-5-years/1419385021409053/), [Google paid 36K to a single bug hunter once](https://www.cnbc.com/2018/05/26/teenager-wins-36k-from-google-bug-bounty-program.html)) through the finding of holes in a Web portal's security.
+Large-scale web portals such as Facebook have partially "outsourced" the finding of security issues to so-called *white hat hackers* - people interested in security issues that instead of something illegal want to earn some money ([Facebook paid out millions by 2016](https://www.facebook.com/notes/facebook-bug-bounty/facebook-bug-bounty-5-million-paid-in-5-years/1419385021409053/), [Google paid 36K to a single bug hunter once](https://www.cnbc.com/2018/05/26/teenager-wins-36k-from-google-bug-bounty-program.html)) through the finding of holes in a web portal's security.
 Bug bounty programs exist from among others [Facebook](https://www.facebook.com/whitehat), [Google](https://www.google.com/about/appsecurity/reward-program/), [PayPal](https://www.paypal.com/us/webapps/mpp/security-tools/reporting-security-issues), [Quora](https://engineering.quora.com/Security-Bug-Bounty-Program), [Mozilla](https://www.mozilla.org/en-US/security/bug-bounty/) and [Microsoft](https://www.microsoft.com/en-us/msrc/bounty).

 ## Six main threats

-There are several threats that Web applications face.
+There are several threats that web applications face.

 ### Defacement